dujanhung/evtsbx-mod-template/README.md

 # Evertech Sandbox MOD template

-a ready-to-use GitHub template for maintaining regular MODs for **Evertech Sandbox**.
+a ready-to-use GitHub template for maintaining block MODs for **Evertech Sandbox**.

 ___